Inside the Orb: The Untold Story of Worldcoin’s Launch

 Jesse Walden, an early investor in the project and general partner at Variant, acknowledges that “who pays” is a good question to ask, but says “I don’t know that there’s a single definitive answer right now, or that there needs to be.”
 The way he sees it, “Most startups don’t have a business model figured out at the beginning,” and they typically focus on growth, and the growth of the network eventually begets use cases and value.

 Altman has a more pragmatic answer.
-In the short term, says Altman, “The hope is that as people want to buy this token, because they believe this is the future, there will be inflows into this economy.
+In the short term, Altman says, “The hope is that as people want to buy this token, because they believe this is the future, there will be inflows into this economy.
 New token-buyers is how it gets paid for, effectively.”
 (If you’re feeling less charitable, you could view that as just another flavor of “Number Go Up” crypto speculation.)

 The long-term and grander vision, of course, is that the fruits of AGI will confer financial rewards that can be bestowed upon humanity.
-(Hence the name of Worldcoin’s parent company -- Tools for Humanity.)
+(Hence the name of Worldcoin’s parent company – Tools for Humanity.)
 How that happens is anyone’s guess.
-“Eventually, you can imagine all sorts of things in the post-AGI world,” says Altman, “but we have no specific plans for that.
+“Eventually, you can imagine all sorts of things in the post-AGI world,” Altman says, “but we have no specific plans for that.
 That’s not what this is about, at this phase.”

 There are few people on the planet who are better equipped to envision a post-AGI world than Altman, who sits at a curious intersection between these two AI projects.
 He’s arguably the most central player in the development of AI, and he’s now the co-founder of a project intended, at least in part, to serve as a check on the demons of AI.
 Although he doesn’t see it like that.
 “I get the appeal of framing the story as ‘creating the problem here, solving the problem there.’
 That’s not how I think about it,” he says.

 Here’s the way he frames it.
 “The world is going to get driven forward.
-As the world gets driven forward, the playing field shifts,” says Altman.
+As the world gets driven forward, the playing field shifts,” Altman says.
 “And there are a whole bunch of things that should happen, but it’s not like problem-solution.
 It’s more like a co-evolving ecosystem.
 I don’t think of one as a response to the other.”
 (I’ll be the first to admit that Altman can run circles around me intellectually, and he strikes me as earnest and well-intentioned, but I do find this answer befuddling.
 It does, in fact, seem like one project is a clear response to the other.)

 I ask Altman the same question I posed to Blania in our first conversation: What does the world look like if Worldcoin fully succeeds, and everything breaks right?
 Let’s say billions of users have been onboarded and the financial gains from AGI are fairly distributed to all.
 What’s that future like?
 This is another way of asking, in a sense, what’s the point of all of this?

-“I think we all just get to be the best version of whatever we hope for,” says Altman.
+“I think we all just get to be the best version of whatever we hope for,” Altman says.
 “More individual autonomy, and agency.
 More time.
 More resources to do things.”
 He speaks quickly and without hesitation; these are ideas he’s been mulling for years.
 “Like with any technological revolution, people figure out amazing new things to do for each other…But it’s a very different, and much more exciting world.”

 And the biggest risks and challenges to fulfilling that vision?
 Altman thinks it’s “premature to talk about the big challenges,” but acknowledges that OpenAI and Worldcoin “are a very long way from working,” and that “we have a mountain of work in front of us.”